-9.13 Intervening distance and the degree of separation were considered to render cumulative impacts insignificant in an appeal relating to a proposal for 5 turbines 125m tall in Essex.
+- 9.13 Intervening distance and the degree of separation were considered to render cumulative impacts insignificant in an appeal relating to a proposal for 5 turbines 125m tall in Essex.
 (APP/P1560/A/08/2088548).
-Finally, the proliferation of single turbines and wind farms within a 60km radius of the appeal site in a proposal relating to 16 turbines in Cambridgeshire (APP/20530/A/05/1190473) was not considered to justify a conclusion that the additional turbines would be unacceptable on proliferation grounds.
+Finally, the proliferation of single turbines and wind farms within a 60km radius of the appeal site in a proposal relating to 16 turbines in Cambridgeshire (APP/20530/A/05/1190473) was not considered to justify a conclusion that the additional turbines would be unacceptable on proliferation grounds. - 9.14 However, in a recent appeal decision in Yorkshire (January 2011), a proposal for three turbines has been dismissed based on the 'critical importance' of the cumulative impact of schemes (with 15 wind farms already approved in the surrounding area).

-- 9.14 Fenland District Council's SPD contains thresholds and criteria on cumulative visual impacts.
+- 9.15 Fenland District Council's SPD contains thresholds and criteria on cumulative visual impacts.
 It states that proposals for new wind turbine development, detached from existing sites by more than 500m but within 4km of existing turbine developments are unlikely to be acceptable in visual terms.
 There may be circumstances where it can be demonstrated that a distance greater than 500m is required.
-Proposals within 10km of existing turbine developments will need to be carefully considered. - 9.15 Other SPDs are less quantitative but require careful judgements for each individual scheme to determine the acceptability of cumulative effects.
+Proposals within 10km of existing turbine developments will need to be carefully considered. - 9.16 Other SPDs are less quantitative but require careful judgements for each individual scheme to determine the acceptability of cumulative effects.

-9.16 The cumulative assessment of proposals, whether the consideration of the combined impacts of numerous schemes, or the consideration of the interaction of impacts generated by a single scheme, is an important consideration in determining acceptability.
-It is considered that within the Cherwell district, the assessment of cumulative impacts should continue to be undertaken on a case by case basis.
+- 9.17 The cumulative assessment of proposals, whether the consideration of the combined impacts of numerous schemes, or the consideration of the interaction of impacts generated by a single scheme, is an important consideration in determining acceptability.
+It is considered that within the Cherwell district, the assessment of cumulative impacts should continue to be undertaken on a case by case basis. - 9.18 The considerations relating to the 'field of view' occupied by turbines, as set out in Chapter 3, will also be relevant to minimising cumulative impacts.
+This needs to factor in consideration that impacts are experienced by a greater number of people in settlements compared to individual dwellings, as well as take into account any mitigating factors reducing views of turbines such as screening.